lockss/lockss-rtd-portal/docs/software/turtles/overview.rst

    A configuration file identifying a user's credentials for cryptographically signing LOCKSS plugins.

 Building a plugin
-   Producing a JAR file out of the source code of a LOCKSS plugin from a plugin set and cryptographically signing it.
+   Producing a JAR file out of the source code of a LOCKSS plugin from a plugin set, and cryptographically signing it.

 Deploying a plugin
    Putting the JAR file of a built plugin in one or more plugin registry layers, making it available to LOCKSS nodes configured to use the corresponding plugin registries.